The best WeVideo tips and tricks can help teachers and students get a more effective learning experience with the use of videos and video editing.

 Use video templates

 One fast and easy way to get students started making videos is to use templates.
-Many are included in the account as standard with plenty of inspiring options.
+Many are included in the account as standard, with plenty of inspiring options.
 These include Stop Motion Science, Word Problem K-12, Scientific Method, Morning Announcements, Newscast, Book Report, and more.

 These all make for useful places to start for a teacher who wants to set an assignment with an example that's already available to share.

-Screencasting can be a great way for teachers to create guidance resources that students can later refer to.
+Screencasting can be a great opportunity for teachers to create guidance resources that students can later refer to.
 These can be used year to year, allowing for a one-time effort to go a long way for the teacher.

 Create daily announcements

 WeVideo offers a great way to create a morning announcement for the class, especially helpful during times of remote learning.
 These can be for the class, a certain group, or the wider school.

 Get students to also create morning announcements that include details on how they're feeling that day – a cool way for them to get in touch with their feelings and for the class to see where everyone is at that day before engaging with one another.